plan-d-io/P1-LoRa-receiver/README.md

 So, if the transmitter and receiver are located a long _horizontal_ distance apart, point both antennas _vertically_.
 If the transmitter and receiver are located a long _vertical_ distance apart (e.g. a basement level directly below), you might have better luck pointing the antennas _horizontally_.
 For anything in between, try to align them on an imaginary common plain.

 Note that LoRa uses [chirp spread spectrum](https://en.wikipedia.org/wiki/Chirp_spread_spectrum), enabling it to benefit from multipath propagation.
 This means that the transmitter could, _potentially_, more easily reach the receiver by bouncing its signals off on other objects, like nearby facades, than it would by trying the shortest path through challenging RF objects (e.g. reinforced concrete floors).
 Try different positions for the antennas if perfomarnce isn't good.
-RF isn't a precise science, YMMV.
+RF isn't an excact science, YMMV.

 #### Indoor receiver location
 To ensure reliable communication, the location of the receiver is even more important than the location of the transmitter.
 LoRa has the property of _light indoor reception_, meaning reception quality quickly fades (due to [destructive interference](https://en.wikipedia.org/wiki/Wave_interference)) as the receiver is placed more indoors.
 Therefore it is recommended to place the receiver as close as possible to a window facing the shortest (RF) path to the receiver.

-### Known issues
+## Known issues
 - Gas and water meter values are currently not parsed
 - Packet loss is not calculated properly